-Indo-Pacific mackerel is considerable inexpensive but contains high protein, making the species popular for consumption in the Southeast Asian countries such as Cambodia, Indonesia, Thailand, Malaysia, etc. However, with drastic increase in the production of canned mackerels to replace the decreasing sardines, the catch of Indo-Pacific mackerel has recently been declining as a result of overfishing and unregulated fishing operations in several countries.
-Such situation has become a great concern by countries in the Southeast Asian region.
+Indo-Pacific mackerel is considerably inexpensive but contains high protein, making the species popular for consumption in Southeast Asian countries such as Cambodia, Indonesia, Thailand, and Malaysia.
+However, with a drastic increase in the production of canned mackerels to replace the decreasing sardines, the catch of Indo-Pacific mackerel has recently been declining due to overfishing and unregulated fishing operations in several countries.
+Such a situation has become a significant concern by countries in the Southeast Asian region.

-A number of fish species including mackerels were reported to be in the overexploitation state in the Gulf of Thailand (Puthy, 2007).
-In his study using the Schaefer and Fox models, the result indicated that mackerel stocks are both biologically and economically overexploited, but there were still opportunities to increase the mackerel stocks by reducing fishing efforts which would allow the stocks to recover.
+Several fish species, including mackerels, were reported to be in the overexploitation state in the Gulf of Thailand (Puthy, 2007).
+His study using the Schaefer and Fox models indicated that mackerel stocks are both biologically and economically overexploited.
+However, there were still opportunities to increase the mackerel stocks by reducing fishing efforts, allowing the stocks to recover.